raspberrypilearning/mapping-the-weather/worksheet.md

     {'weather_stn_name': 'Pi Towers Demo', 'weather_stn_id': 255541, 'weather_stn_long': 0.110421, 'weather_stn_lat': 52.213842}
     ```

-1. This is the first record in the JSON data.
+1. This is the first record in the JSON data set.
 As you can see, the station's longitude and latitude are within the dictionary.
-If you want to learn a little more about longitudes and latitudes, then have a look at the [second worksheet of this resource](https://www.raspberrypi.org/learning/fetching-the-weather/worksheet2).
+If you want to learn a little more about longitudes and latitudes, have a look at the [second worksheet of this resource](https://www.raspberrypi.org/learning/fetching-the-weather/worksheet2).
 The longitude and latitude values are easy to access.
-For instance, to find out the longitude of the first station in the directory, type this into the shell:
+For instance, to find out the longitude of the first station in the dictionary, type this into the shell:

     ``` python